 - In what they read

-High growth firms make their content must be visible where buyers go for information, both online and offline!!
+Professional service buyers tend to use both traditional and online sources for information and advice.
+High-growth firms must make their content visible where buyers go for information, both online and offline.

 Make sure your content is highly visible online where your target audiences seek information and advice.